ChriWalsh/LocalVolatilityModelling/README.md

 This repository contains the R code to run the application in the conditionally accepted article:

-Walsh, C.P.  and Vogt, M. (2022+) "Local Volatility Modelling" *Journal of Business Economics and Statistics*
+Walsh, C.P.  and Vogt, M. (2022+) "Local Stationary Multiplicative Volatility Modelling" *Journal of Business Economics and Statistics*

-The main estimation code is based on a C code (originally written by Berthold Haag).
+The code used for computing the smooth backfitting estimators is based on C code (originally written by Berthold Haag).

 ## (Very) brief overview of repository